Open interacting particle systems and Ising measures: Generalizations of the Katz-Lebowitz-Spohn model

-Below we denote expectations w.r.t. the Ising measure \eqref{Isingperdef} by $\exval{\cdot}_{L}$.
-They can be computed in explicit form using standard transfer matrix techniques \cite{Baxt82}.
+Expectations w.r.t. the Ising measure \eqref{Isingperdef} can be computed in explicit form using standard transfer matrix techniques \cite{Baxt82}.
 As this approach appears to be not well-known in a probabilistic setting the main steps are summarized in Appendix \ref{App:Ising}.
 In particular, the particle density is given in explicit form by

-in terms of the eigenvalues $\lambda_{\pm}$ \eqref{eigenvalues} of the transfer matrix for the Ising measure.
+in terms of the eigenvalues $\lambda_{0,1}$ \eqref{eigenvalues} of the transfer matrix for the Ising measure.
 Expectations in the thermodynamic limit $L\to\infty$ are denoted by $\exval{\cdot}$ without the subscript $L$.
-These quantities deviate from the corresponding expectations for fixed $L$ by finite-size-corrections that are exponentially small in $L$ with parameter $\ln{(\lambda_-/\lambda_+)}$.
+These quantities deviate from the corresponding expectations for fixed $L$ by finite-size-corrections that are exponentially small in $L$ with parameter $\ln{(\lambda_{1}/\lambda_{0})}$.
 In particular, the density

-is given by the largest eigenvalue $\lambda_+$ of the transfer matrix.
+is given by the largest eigenvalue $\lambda_{0}$ of the transfer matrix.